DanRuizK57/RealTimeGym-App/README.md

 Link Figma [here](https://www.figma.com/file/huAZZERjcUDO8lxZrzhJ8b/RealTimeGym-App?type=design&node-id=12%3A2&mode=design&t=7wxsVlNRaFkPtK9L-1)

-## Usability and Accessibility
+## Usability

-### Usability

-### Accessibility
+## Accessibility

 RealTimeGym App is committed to providing an inclusive and accessible fitness experience for a lot of users, regardless of their abilities or disabilities.
 Our app incorporates a variety of features and design principles to ensure that everyone can navigate, use, and benefit from the application seamlessly.
-Here's an overview of the accessibility features implemented in RealTimeGym:
+Here's an overview of the accessibility features implemented in RealTimeGym App:

 - More options in sex selection.
 - Enlarge text.